 Just as we thought we’d call it a night, Khodu Irani (the owner) suggested we try the desserts, especially the Nashi Pear Pie.
 We thought we’d share it among us, but were too content and satiated to go ahead so dropped the idea.

-Although seemingly pricey at ~ Rs 2K per person, I’d say it was totally worth it and merits a visit again to try some of the other dishes and newer ones they plan to introduce.
+Although seemingly pricey at ~ Rs 2K per person, I’d say the Guppy pop-up is totally worth it and merits a visit again to try some of the other dishes and newer ones they plan to introduce.
 The pop-up is here for three months, and if you’re planning to go, do remember to book in advance.
 Call 7798720737 / 9765400484 / 9730068533 for reservations.

 6, Bund Garden Rd,